UdaraChamidu/Video-Chatty/README.md

 # 🎬 Video Chatty - Chat with Videos

-Video Master is a Streamlit-based AI app that lets you **chat interactively with videos**.
+Video chatty is a Streamlit-based AI app that lets you **chat interactively with videos**.
 You can upload a local video file or provide a YouTube link, and the app extracts video content (via transcripts or direct processing) to answer your questions using **Google Gemini’s generative AI**.

 [![Open in Browser](https://img.shields.io/badge/Open%20in%20Browser-🌐-blueviolet?style=for-the-badge)](http://13.216.1.128:8501)